fudan-generative-vision/hallo/README.md

 Explore the resources developed by our community to enhance your experience with Hallo:

+- [TTS x Hallo Talking Portrait Generator](https://huggingface.co/spaces/fffiloni/tts-hallo-talking-portrait) - Check out this awesome Gradio demo by [@Sylvain Filoni](https://huggingface.co/fffiloni)!
+With this tool, you can conveniently prepare portrait image and audio for Hallo.
 - [Demo on Huggingface](https://huggingface.co/spaces/multimodalart/hallo) - Check out this easy-to-use Gradio demo by [@multimodalart](https://huggingface.co/multimodalart).
 - [hallo-webui](https://github.com/daswer123/hallo-webui) - Explore the WebUI created by [@daswer123](https://github.com/daswer123).
 - [hallo-for-windows](https://github.com/sdbds/hallo-for-windows) - Utilize Hallo on Windows with the guide by [@sdbds](https://github.com/sdbds).